oliveirabruno01/babyagi-asi/README.md

 1- Write a function to finish the most relevant task (execution_agent);

-3- Save execution to memory if successful;
+2- Save execution to memory if successful (and only if the task does not yet exist in memory, in the future I will implement updates in the memories);

-2- Read the changes and pass them to execution_agent again (change_propagation_agent);
+3- Read the changes and pass them to execution_agent again or quit the program (change_propagation_agent);

 # Dynamic one-shot